ali1234/ytsubs/README.md

 or for MOD_PYTHON:

     localhost/index_mod_python.py?user=USERNAME

+or start it by the command line:

+    python ytsubs.py YOUR_API_KEY USERNAME

+Where a third argument the filename where you want to save the output.

 If you use your own framework use the following code snippet to generate a `Fetcher` Object and generate the HTML: